-Best VR Headsets to Get in 2018
+Best VR Headsets to Get in 2019

 After a hugely successful Kickstarter campaign in 2012, which raised $2.4 million for the development of the Rift gaming headset, Oculus VR credits with re-igniting the current wave of virtual reality mania.
 Although Oculus is no longer the sole player in terms of VR headsets, many still consider its Rift technology the best on the market.

-The HTC Vive is considered one of the most comprehensive virtual reality systems currently available.
+The HTC Vive is one of the most comprehensive virtual reality systems currently available.
 It boasts an immersive first-person experience for whole-room VR with 360-degree controllers, headset tracking, directional audio, HD haptic feedback.

 Compatible with PS4 consoles, the Sony PlayStation VR is easy to plug ‘n play and introduces gamers to a new PlayStation experience.
 You’ll need to buy the PlayStation Camera separately, and some reviewers note that the PlayStation VR is slightly less powerful than its main competitors, but due to the fact that it works directly with all PS4 consoles, it’s generally a lower cost to entry than most PC-based VR headsets.

 Lenovo Mirage Solo

-Powered by Google’s VR platform, Daydream, the motion-sensored Lenovo Mirage Solo is a standalone VR headset that’s fully wireless and smartphone-free.
+Powered by Google’s VR platform, Daydream, the motion-sensored Lenovo Mirage Solo.
+It is a standalone VR headset that’s fully wireless and smartphone-free.
 It offers unrivaled freedom of movement without the need to set up external sensors or trackers.

 Backed by an extensive ecosystem of over 1000 apps, games, and experiences, the Oculus Go offers a huge range of streaming services through a standalone headset that doesn’t need a phone, PC or a console.

 Samsung Gear VR

 Compatible with any Galaxy Smartphone, the Samsung Gear VR is a mobile virtual reality headset developed in collaboration with Oculus, which means players have access to a huge range of games, apps, and experiences on the Oculus platform.

 Google Daydream View

 Available on Android for specific types of Android phones, the Google Daydream View can also connect with Chromecast and stream VR experiences onto your TV.
 The headset is light and comfortable and comes with a good selection of games and experiences.

 The Google Cardboard is a mobile VR headset that’s available on Android and iPhone, and it costs just a few dollars to buy.
-The most striking thing regarding the headset is that it’s made with actual cardboard.
+The most striking thing regarding the headset is actual cardboard.
 It’s Google’s way of creating a fun, functional and affordable VR experience that’s simple to use and highly accessible.